NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 ## What will you learn?

-This guide introduces the functionality of Nixpkgs to write automated tests to debug NixOS configurations independent of a working NixOS installation.
+This tutorial introduces the functionality of Nixpkgs to write automated tests to debug NixOS configurations independent of a working NixOS installation.

 ## What do you need?

 - A working installation of [Nix Package Manager](https://nixos.org/manual/nix/stable/installation/installation.html) or [NixOS](https://nixos.org/manual/nixos/stable/index.html#sec-installation).
-- Basic knowledge of the [Nix language](https://nixos.org/manual/nix/stable/language/index.html).
+- Basic knowledge of the [Nix language](<nix-language>).
 - Basic knowledge of [NixOS configuration](<nixos-vms>).

 ## Introduction

 Nixpkgs provides a [test environment](https://nixos.org/manual/nixos/stable/index.html#sec-nixos-tests) to automate integration testing.
-You can define tests that make use of a set of declarative NixOS configurations and use a Python shell to interact with them through [QEMU](https://www.qemu.org/) as the backend.
+It allows defining tests based on a set of declarative NixOS configurations and using a Python shell to interact with them through [QEMU](https://www.qemu.org/) as the backend.
 Those tests are widely used to ensure that NixOS works as intended, so in general they are called [NixOS Tests](https://nixos.org/manual/nixos/stable/index.html#sec-nixos-tests).
 They can be written and launched outside of NixOS, on any Linux machine (with [MacOS support coming soon](https://github.com/NixOS/nixpkgs/issues/108984)).
 Integration tests are reproducible due to the design properties of Nix, making them a valuable part of a Continuous Integration (CI) pipeline.

 ## The `nixosTest` function

-To setup a test you make use of the `nixosTest` function.
+NixOS VM tests are defined using the `nixosTest` function.
-The scaffolding of a test nix file looks like the following:
+The pattern for NixOS VM tests looks like this:

 ```nix
 let